-We have applied to list our common stock on the Nasdaq Capital Market.
+Our common stock has been approved for listing on The Nasdaq Capital Market.
 In order to list our common stock on the Nasdaq Capital Market, we are required to comply with the Nasdaq Capital Market standards.

 Controlled Company and Director Independence